 Leaf deformities and the problem of dieback

 If you notice that your tree(s) are suffering any of the symptoms listed above, as highly experienced arborists, we can carry out a full assessment and recommend tree surgery or some other appropriate intervention.
-The quicker treatment is completed, the faster your tree will be returned to health, so don’t delay in giving us a call with your tree health concerns.
+As you complete a quicker treatment, the faster your tree will be returned to health.
+So don’t delay in giving us a call with your tree health concerns.